aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/020_linux_stress/_index.md

 {{< img "experimentdescription.png" "Linux Experiment Description and Role" >}}

 4. After we have entered a description and a role, we need to setup our actions.
-Click the "Add Action" Button in the Actions Section.
+Click on the "Add Action" button in the Actions section.

-Name the Action, and under Action Type select the `aws:ssm:send-command/AWSFIS-Run-Cpu-Stress` action.
+Name the Action as `StressCPUViaSSM` and under *Action Type* select `aws:ssm:send-command/AWSFIS-Run-Cpu-Stress`.
 This is an out of the box action to run stress test on Linux Instances using the stress-ng tool.
-Enter a "Name" of `StressCPUViaSSM`, set the "documentParameters" field to `{"DurationSeconds":120}` which is passed to the script and the "duration" field to `2` which tells FIS how long to wait for a result.
+Set the "documentParameters" field to `{"DurationSeconds":120}` which is passed to the script and the "duration" field to `2` which tells FIS how long to wait for a result.
 Finally click "Save".
 This action will use [AWS Systems Manager Run Command](https://docs.aws.amazon.com/systems-manager/latest/userguide/execute-remote-commands.html) to run the AWSFIS-Run-Cpu-Stress command document against our targets for two minutes.

 {{< img "StressActionSettings.png" "Action Settings" >}}

 5. Once we have saved the action, let's edit our targets.
-Click on "Edit targets".
+Click on "Edit" button under the Targets section.
 To select our target instances by tag select "Resource tags and filters" and keep selection mode `ALL`.
 Click "Add new tag" and enter a "Key" of `Name` and a "Value" of `FisLinuxCPUStress`.
 Finally click "Save".

 {{< img "EditTarget.png" "Edit Targets" >}}

 6. Once we have actions and targets specified we can click on the "Create Experiment" button toward the bottom of the console to create our template.

 **_Note:_** For this experiment we did not assign a stop condition, for a workshop or lab this is acceptable.
-However, it would be considered best practice to have stop conditions on your experiemnts so they dont go out of bounds.
+However, it would be considered best practice to have stop conditions on your experiments so they don't go out of bounds.
 Because we do not have a stop condition we are being asked to confirm creation of this experiment.
 Type in `create` and then hit the "Create Experiment" button again to confirm.

 {{< img "ConfirmCreate.png" "Confirm Creation" >}}